MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

 ---
 lab:
-    title: 'Lab: Implement and manage Azure Virtual Desktop profiles (Azure AD DS)'
+    title: 'Lab: Implement and manage Azure Virtual Desktop profiles (Microsoft Entra DS)'
     module: 'Module 4: Manage User Environments and Apps'
 ---

-# Lab - Implement and manage Azure Virtual Desktop profiles (Azure AD DS)
+# Lab - Implement and manage Azure Virtual Desktop profiles (Microsoft Entra DS)
 # Student lab manual

 ## Lab dependencies

 - An Azure subscription
-- A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription
+- A Microsoft account or a Microsoft Entra account with the Global Administrator role in the Microsoft Entra tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription
-- A Azure Virtual Desktop environment provisioned in the lab **Introduction to Azure Virtual Desktop (Azure AD DS)**
+- A Azure Virtual Desktop environment provisioned in the lab **Introduction to Azure Virtual Desktop (Microsoft Entra DS)**

 ## Estimated Time